Preventative Health Care

 Our animals are regularly exposed to a multitude of different parasites including Roundworms, Tapeworms, Lungworm, Fleas Ticks as well as various Mites and Lice!
 Knowing when and how is best to treat them can be very confusing and since many of these parasites can have human as well as animal health implications, being well informed is vital.
 Unfortunately many pet owners do not treat their pets adequately, often wasting money on ineffective over the counter products.
 For futher information on please contact us or see our advice page.

 To provide permanent identification of your pet in case it becomes lost or stolen we can insert a small microchip implant under the skin on the back of your pet’s neck which can then be read by a scanning device.
 This is a cheap and simple procedure that can be performed in a standard consultation.
 Thousands of pets are quickly reunited with their owners thanks to their microchip!
-By April 2016 it will become law for all dogs to be identified by microchip.
+In April 2016 it became law for all dogs to be identified by microchip.

 As well as preventing unwanted pregnancies neutering our pets can convey significant health benefits in many instances and as a result is something that we strongly recommend.
 Please feel free to discuss this with one of our vets or nurses or see our advice page for further information.